Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-86-into-the-fold.md

 “So, a whole heaping *pile* of holidays.”

 Alex sighed.
 “It’s a bit much, yeah.
 All of it has some ceremony I’m part of, too.
-So I’m either wearing *ridiculous* vestments and standing around or whatever, or I’m hunting something through the woods for sacrifice, or---”
+So I’m either wearing *ridiculous* vestments and standing around or whatever, or I’m hunting something through the woods for sacrifice, or - ”

 ‘Wait, woods?”